-A previous commitment kept Ralph off the latest Belew tour, but he hopes to return in the near future.
-In the meantime, he can be found gigging with various groups and giving tutorials online via his social media pages.
+In the meantime, Ralph can be found teaching full-time at the Collective School of Music, gigging with various groups, and giving tutorials online via his social media pages.

 Tobias Ralph was kind enough to answer Seven Questions from CirdecSongs while at home in New York.